golemfactory/goth/test/level0/unix/README.md

 See the [toplevel README.md](../README.md) for the description of the test scenario and artifacts.

+The convention is that scripts with the executable bit set should be run directly, and those without should be run using the `with_env.sh` wrapper (see examples below).

 *Note: I'm not sure which of the steps below belong to the **Setup** stage and which ones to the proper **Run** stage.
 Some adjustments may be required.*